markusunger/200_OK_admin/case-study.md

 ## Core Backend Challenges

 _200 OK_ was designed with a single-instance, multi-tenancy approach in mind.
-This required unique measures to handle dynamic routing as well as flexibly storing dynamically schemed yet relational data.
+This required unique measures to handle dynamic routing as well as flexibly storing dynamic relational data.
 Also, despite the single-instance approach, the goal was to allow for both horizontal and vertical scalability in the future without it impacting the core design.

 With the need to properly handle nested relationships for user-provided data, a performant and flexible solution for the data persistence was needed as well.
 A _materialized path_ approach backed by a MongoDB document database constitutes a solution that is both performant for the intended use case and robust enough to remain a valid approach even when extending both functionality and scale of the data layer.